Clicky

 On January 2, 1897, four women friends organized Alpha Omicron Pi at Bernard College in New York City.
 Later, the sorority expanded to other US colleges and universities.
 Today, it has 139 active chapters and initiated almost 170,000 members after more than 120 years of existence.

 Operating like a social fraternity, Alpha Omicron Pi lives by its four guiding principles: loyalty, scholarship, character, and dignity.
 While the sorority’s core revolves around strong bonds and friendship, members are also committed to equality, diversity, and inclusion.
-They also introduced the DEI Culture Survey, a survey that makes and runs a review on giving feedback on a structure of an organization.
+They also introduced the DEI Culture Survey, a survey that makes and runs a review on giving feedback on the structure of an organization.

 One of Alpha Omicron Pi’s sorority life revolves around the founding principles of “service to humanity.”
 They have supported several advocacies, but one of their longest partnerships has been with the Arthritis Foundation since 1967.
-The organization has donated a significant amount of funds for arthritis research, camps, conferences, and more.
-Other philanthropies include Sister for Soldiers, a project that supports women and servicemen abroad.

-Some of the notable members include Margaret Bourke-White, the first Wester professional photographer to be granted access into the Soviet Union and the first photographer for Fortune, an American TV personality and the $1 million winners of the hit TV series Survivor Parvati Shallow, curator emeritus at the Carnegie Museum of National History Mary Dawson, among many others.
+Some of the notable members include Margaret Bourke-White, the first Western professional photographer to be granted access into the Soviet Union and the first photographer for Fortune, an American TV personality and the $1 million winners of the hit TV series Survivor Parvati Shallow, curator emeritus at the Carnegie Museum of National History Mary Dawson, among many others.

 Zeta Tau Alpha